wavemaker/docs/learn/how-tos/upgrade-guide-wavemaker-10-to-11.md

 ## WaveMaker 11

 From this project card, you will access the app in the WaveMaker 11 version of the project.
-To test the app, click **Preview** and verify if the project previews as expected.

 ![](/learn/assets/project-card-wavemaker-11.png)